nasa/fprime/docs/UsersGuide/gds/gds-cli.md

 **Note:** If you need to pass in a string with spaces as an argument, just enclose it in quotes `"like this"`.

-Similarly to the other CLI tools, you can run `fprime-cli command-send -l` to get a list of the available commands and the arguments they take.
+Similar to the other CLI tools, you can run `fprime-cli command-send -l` to get a list of the available commands and the arguments they take.
 The same filter options are available to search for particular commands.
 If you have tab completion enabled, you can also double-tap tab to view a list of potential commands based on what you've typed so far.